ocpu/Boxlin/README.md

 # What/Why is this?

 This is a project to enable modding with [Minecraft Forge][mcf] in [Kotlin][kt].
-In the process I made it possible to have your mod entries declared as a class, object, or a function.
-Boxlin also enables you to have configuration entries as a delegate.

-Normal development with java also works.
+This language provider embeds the Kotlin runtime libraries so you don't have to.
+Out of the box Boxlin supports the same code written with the builtin FML Java language provider.
+The only difference is that you **must** replace `FMLJavaModLoadingContext` with `BoxlinContext`.

+Boxlin also provides you with the ability to use Kotlin objects as a replacement for classes in a lot of cases.
+For example the mod entry can be an object.
+What I also worked on is the ability to have a function as your entry point.

+The convenience of delegates has been provided to configuration entries.
+More on that [here](#Using the configuration delegates).

 # Installation